Floor Tile Removal

-If you are removing non-friable floor tile in excess of 160 square feet and it becomes friable, take the following steps:
+If you are removing non-friable floor tile in excess of 160 square feet and there is the potential for the material to become friable, take the following steps:

 - You need to submit a courtesy notification to the MPCA ten (10) working days in advance of the start date of the project.
 Do not submit courtesy notifications to MDH.

 - When you determine that the floor tile is becoming friable, stop work.
 The project is now regulated by MDH and MPCA.

 - You need to inform MDH that an emergency notification is being submitted for the floor tile removal project.